Luminous Fast Blue Optical Transients and Type Ibn/Icn SNe from Wolf-Rayet/Black Hole Mergers: Introduction

-Another important clue to the nature of LFBOTs is their preference to occur in low-mass starburst galaxies with moderate metal enrichment (e.g., \citealt{Coppejans+20,Ho+19,Lyman+20,Yao+21}), environments similar to those which host other engine-powered transients: long-duration gamma-ray bursts (LGRB) and Type I SLSNe (SLSN-I; e.g., \citealt{Inserra19}), the progenitors of which include the most massive stars that may require low metallicities for their formation (however, see \citealt{Michalowski+19}). \citet{Sun+22} recently reported the detection of a temporally-stable luminous UV source ($L > 10^{40}$ erg s$^{-1}$; $T_{\rm eff} > 4\times 10^{4}$ K) with $H\alpha$ emission features spatially coincidence with AT2018cow, at two epochs taken around 2-3 years after the explosion.
-If interpreted as either single-star companion or star cluster containing the progenitor system, this would also favor AT2018cow being associated with very massive stars (\citealt{Sun+22}; although an alternative explanation is explored in Sec.~\ref{sec:engine}).
+Another important clue to the nature of LFBOTs is their preference to occur in low-mass starburst galaxies with moderate metal enrichment (e.g., \citealt{Coppejans+20,Ho+19,Lyman+20,Yao+21}), environments similar to those which host other engine-powered transients: long-duration gamma-ray bursts (LGRB) and Type I SLSNe (SLSN-I; e.g., \citealt{Inserra19}), the progenitors of which include the most massive stars that may require low metallicities for their formation (however, see \citealt{Michalowski+19}). \citet{Sun+22} recently reported the detection of a temporally-stable luminous UV source ($L > 10^{40}$ erg s$^{-1}$; $T_{\rm eff} > 4\times 10^{4}$ K) with $H\alpha$ emission features spatially coincident with AT2018cow, at two epochs taken around 2-3 years after the explosion.
+If interpreted as either a single-star companion or star cluster containing the progenitor system, this also favors AT2018cow being associated with very massive stars (\citealt{Sun+22}; although we explore an alternative source of transient late-time UV emission in Sec.~\ref{sec:engine}).

 In summary, LFBOTs arise from a highly luminous non-thermal X-ray/$\gamma$-ray source embedded inside an extremely aspherical, potentially $^{56}$Ni-deficient ejecta shell with a wide range of velocities: a fast polar component of velocity $v_{\rm fast} \sim 0.1-0.5 c$, mass $M_{\rm fast} \sim 0.1M_{\odot}$ and kinetic energy $\gtrsim 10^{51}$ erg, as well a slower equatorial component of velocity $v_{\rm slow} \sim 3000$ km s$^{-1}$ of less well-constrained mass and energy.
 The explosion environment contains H-depleted but not H-free, slower expanding $\ll v_{\rm slow}$ material extending from radii $\sim 10^{14}$ cm to $\sim 10^{16}$ cm, with a sharp outer cut-off.
-The host galaxy similarities with SLSNe/LGRBs imply a likely association with very massive stars.
+The host galaxy similarities with SLSNe/LGRBs and persistent optical source imply a likely association with very massive stars.